 Do you feel boxed in by your kitchen?
 Like there simply isn’t enough room to cook, bake, and entertain?
 You’re not alone, especially if your house was built more than five or ten years ago.

 Kitchens were not designed for the way many families now use them – as the hub of the house.
-The good news is that there is plenty you can do to update and maximize your small kitchen design and make it more functional for you and your family.
+The good news is that there is plenty you can do to update and maximize your kitchen design for small spaces and make it more functional for you and your family.
 Check out our tips from small storage hacks to major renovation ideas and get inspired to transform your space.

 Quick Fix Kitchen Ideas for Small Spaces

 These small changes can make a big difference in the functionality and style of your kitchen, even if you don’t have a lot of time or money to spend.

 You may not be able to fit all of the same bells and whistles of a spacious kitchen in your space, which means prioritizing is crucial.
 In any small kitchen design, the cabinets and counters should only house pantry items and small appliances you use daily or weekly.